vladmandic/human/README.md

   import human from 'dist/human.esm.js';
 ```

+Script is distributed in minified form with attached sourcemap

 ### 3. NPM module

-Simmilar to ESM module, but with full sources as it points to `build/src/index.js` instead
+Simmilar to ESM module, but with full sources as it points to actual sources entry point `build/src/index.js` instead
 Recommended for `NodeJS` projects

 Install with: